tsinghua-fib-lab/TDNetGen/README.md

-## Licence
+## License

 The software in this repository is freely available under MIT license.
+Please see the [license](https://github.com/tsinghua-fib-lab/TDNetGen/blob/main/LICENSE)